jess-of-the-woods/tid_til/notes/linux.md

 - deborphan, gtkorphan
 - preload: make faster, adaptive readahead daemon

+### GKSu
+GKSu is a library that provides a Gtk+ frontend to su and sudo.
+It supports login shells and preserving environment when acting as a su frontend.
+It is useful to menu items or other graphical programs that need to ask a user's password to run another program as another user.

 gksu gedit /etc/sysctl.conf     (change swappiness)

 gksu gedit, in preferences, disable file browser plugin